Stress doesn't cause Crohn's. But for a lot of people, it can make symptoms worse. It may also trigger flare-ups.

 Breathing exercises : Practice deep, slow breathing for when you need to relax.
 Try to set aside 15 minutes each day to sit comfortably.
 Turn off your phone and go to a quiet place.
 Take low, slow breaths, using your diaphragm.
 Close your eyes and breathe as if you are pulling air in and out of your belly button.

 Exercise: It may seem odd, but working out can ease symptoms and stress.
 A short walk -- even as little as a few minutes each day -- might make a big difference in how you feel.
 Talk to your doctor before you start.
-He can help you find a plan that's right for you.
+They can help you find a plan that's right for you.
 Then, add movement to your daily treatment plan.

 Biofeedback: This technique uses a machine to give you feedback about the way certain parts of your body work.
 The goal is to help you slow your heart rate and ease your muscle tension by paying attention to your body.
 Over time, you may notice your body’s “stress clues” more easily and work on ways to relax earlier.
 Ask your doctor about it.